 It's abundantly clear, now more than ever, that the world needs to continue making tremendous strides in diversity, equity and inclusion — making it a priority to celebrate the mix of differences and similarities between each other.
 Today, marriage equality and hate crime protections are the laws of the land.
 Barriers to LGBTQ+ service in the armed forces are being lifted.
 Corporations are changing and expanding policies, and prioritizing diversity, equity and inclusion as key elements within their corporate blueprint, ensuring that associates are comfortable being their whole self at work every day.

-The Human Rights Campaign (HRC) ushers in a new era of corporate equality making it known to the rest of the world who is off the charts in acknowledging and honoring LGBT equality.
-The HRC Foundation's Corporate Equality Index, in its 14th edition this year, is the national benchmarking tool for corporate policies and practices pertinent to lesbian, gay, bisexual and transgender employees.
-851 businesses demonstrated their commitment to equality across every industry and geography, but only 407 of them earned a top score of 100 percent.
-This perfect score earns the significant distinction of "Best Place to Work for LGBT Equality".
+The Human Rights Campaign (HRC) ushers in a new era of corporate equality making it known to the rest of the world who is off the charts in acknowledging and honoring LGBTQ+ equality and showing their pride for LGBTQ+ best companies to work for each year.
+The HRC Foundation's Corporate Equality Index, since 1980, is the national benchmarking tool for corporate policies and practices pertinent to lesbian, gay, bisexual, and transgender employees and their allies.
+Businesses demonstrate their commitment to equality across every industry and geography, but only some will earn a top score of 100 percent.
+This perfect score earns the significant distinction of " LGBTQ+ Best Places to Work".